Where to Find Canberra's Best Eats

 North Canberra is also a foodies paradise, with lots of excellent eateries dotted north of Canberra’s iconic Lake Burley Griffin.
 Lola and Lola for instance in Watson Place Watson, specialises in mouth-watering Filipino cuisine and offers a menu that changes weekly, $10 lunch specials and some amazing Filipino desserts.

 Or if you’d like a drink with your meal, try the Tipsy Bull in Lonsdale Street Braddon, with its affordable menu, choice of indoor or al fresco seating, great range of wine and cocktails and extensive list of gins.

 Braddon is the hipster heart of Canberra and here you’ll also find Sweet Bones bakery & café in Lonsdale Street, serving some of the city’s best vegan food and Tallow and Thyme in Mort Street, offering healthy gluten and dairy free meals.

 Head further north from Braddon to Lyneham and you’ll find more great dining options to try including Tilley's Devine Cafè Gallery on the corner of Brigalow & Wattle Streets, serving the best English breakfast in town and the Old Canberra Inn in Mouat Street Lyneham, a top spot for gourmet burgers and boutique beers.

-Or if you’re keen to try Canberra’s favourite food for the last 5 years, head north from Braddon to Gungahlin, where a new Grease Monkey is opening soon in Marketplace Gungahlin.
-A Canberra institution, Grease Monkey serves up the tastiest burgers
+Or if you’re keen to try Canberra’s favourite food for the last 5 years, head north from Braddon to Gungahlin, where the Grease Monkey team has opened its newest restaurant at Marketplace Gungahlin.
+A Canberra institution, Grease Monkey serves up the tastiest burgers in the region.